 1. DiscoverSantaFe Scavenger Hunt

 Explore deeply historical places on foot with the whole family on DiscoverSantaFe’s interactive scavenger hunt.
-Sink deep into roots and culture with this active, experiential 2.5-hour, educational, sightseeing tour that helps you roam to all the right spots through an artfully crafted, mysterious game with a cliffhanger feel.
+Sink deep into roots and culture with this active 2.5-hour informational sightseeing tour that helps you roam to all the right spots through an artfully crafted mysterious game with a cliffhanger feel.

-Whispers of ancient Santa Fe beckon all ages with historical hints that not only guide you, but provoke introspection on some of the most important bygone and crystalizing moments of New Mexico’s “strange but true” history.
-You’ll stop at intense and emotional landmarks that denote the history altering events, bygone scenes of our ancestors, and lesser known scandalous acts.
+Whispers of ancient Santa Fe beckon all ages with historical hints that not only guide you but provoke introspection on some of the most important bygone and crystalizing moments of New Mexico’s “strange but true” history.
+You’ll stop at intense and emotional landmarks that denote history-altering events, bygone scenes of our ancestors, and lesser-known scandalous acts.